 Knowing that you should get life insurance is one thing, but knowing what to get and where to get it is another thing entirely.

-In this article, we’ll look at a few life insurance tips for you, a first-time buyer.
-You need to know what to ask, who to ask, and where to look in order to get the best policy so let’s dive in.
+In this article, we'll look at a few life insurance tips for you, the first-time buyer.
+You need to know what to ask, who to ask, and where to look in order to get the best policy.
+Let's dive in.

 1. Term Life vs Whole Life

 If you're completely unfamiliar with life insurance policies, then you may just assume that you pay into a plan for a certain amount of money that gets dispersed to your loved ones when you die.
 That's not the whole story.

 There are two main types of life insurance policies: term life and whole life.

 A whole life insurance policy is the kind that covers you for life.
 It gives you death benefits and cash value accumulation, which builds throughout the duration of the policy.

 You usually need to do a health exam to qualify, but sometimes you can get it without one at a higher cost.
 Whole life is great for planning your estate.

 Term life, on the other hand, is paid into for a certain period of time.
 It only provides death benefits and it only pays out if a death occurs during the term.
 It's the more affordable option, due to the nature of it, but can get more expensive as you age.